International Conference on

 Title: Some properties of a variant of Lien, Abstract (17:15-18:05)

-Title: TBA Abstract (18:10-18:25)
+Title: Order polytopes of crown posets, Abstract (18:10-18:25)

 Gyula O.H.
 Katona Hungarian Academy of Sciences, Interview with Gyula O.H.
 Katona